Helen F. Graham Cancer Center

 Center for Translational Cancer Research

 The Center for Translational Cancer Research seeks to quickly move bench research to the bedside by applying basic science toward potential therapies.
-Established in 2004, the Center for Translational Cancer Research is a formal collaborative program among the Helen F. Graham Cancer Center, the University of Delaware, A.I. duPont Children's Hospital and the Delaware Biotechnology Institute.
+Established in 2004, the Center for Translational Cancer Research is a formal collaborative program among the Helen F. Graham Cancer Center & Research Institute, the University of Delaware, A.I. duPont Children's Hospital and the Delaware Biotechnology Institute.
 It also includes the Familial Cancer Registry and tissue-procurement program focused on high-risk patients.

-The 7,000-square-foot laboratory space in the Center for Translational Cancer Research at the Helen F. Graham Cancer Center is dedicated to basic cancer research.
+The 7,000-square-foot laboratory space in the Center for Translational Cancer Research at the Helen F. Graham Cancer Center & Research Institute is dedicated to basic cancer research.
 It includes the sophisticated equipment necessary to investigate the biochemical and molecular etiology of cancer, including:

 - Becton Dickinson FACSCalibur Flow Cytometer—a four-color, dual-laser benchtop system capable of both cell analysis and cell sorting.